Oct 30, 2025

 Key Takeaways

-• Limited market access leads to delays, higher premiums, lost revenue, and increased E&O exposure.
+- Limited insurance market access leads to delays, higher premiums, and lost revenue.

 Carrier Retrenchment